How to Stop Being a People Pleaser: 10 Signs & Solutions

 Effects of Being a People-Pleaser:

-People pleasing can be a beneficial part of fostering deep relationships with loved ones, yet it can become a problem if it is being done with the goal of gaining approval to compensate for low self-esteem or if you are willing to sacrifice your own emotional well-being in order to make the people around you happy.
+People pleasing can be a beneficial part of fostering deep relationships with loved ones, yet it can become a problem if it is being done to gain approval to compensate for low self-esteem.
+Or if you are willing to sacrifice your own emotional well-being to make the people around you happy.

 When you dedicate your entire being to helping others in an attempt to make them content and win their admiration, you may face some of the following consequences.